-Once the certified estimate works package is approved by the Administering Authority for REPA works, the estimate will need to be updated in the CMS portal and aligned to the approved certified estimate works package.
+Once a certified estimate works package is approved by the Administering Authority for REPA works, the estimate will need to be updated in the CMS portal and aligned to the approved certified estimate works package.

-Essential public asset reconstruction work claims will be paid on an actual expenditure basis capped up to the certified amount.
-Eligible essential public asset reconstruction expenditure incurred is to be lodged throughout the year that the expenditure is incurred and no later than 31 July (within one month from the end of the financial year in which the expenditure was incurred).
+A separate claim/s for actual expenditure incurred associated with the approved certified estimate package will need to be lodged in the CMS, and will be paid up to the approved certified amount.
+Eligible essential public asset reconstruction expenditure incurred during the financial year is required to be lodged throughout the relevant financial year that the expenditure is incurred and no later than the 31 July (within one month from the end of the financial year in which the expenditure is incurred).
 Upon receiving approval of the Administering Authority, works are able to commence for REPA works and claims are encouraged to be submitted on a regular basis.